 3.- Introducing visual elements that attract user attention

 It is shown that when you share content on social networks if they are accompanied by attractive visual elements, they achieve a higher CTR compared to those shared contents that do not contribute any visual element or it does not get too hooked.

 Remember that we live in a society saturated with visual impacts for users, and only those who achieve to be truly attractive are those who will reach the mind of the consumer or target audience.

 4.- Use links that contain the brand

-They are what are called branded links and have the brand as the main element of that link.
-From a marketing point of view, they are very powerful tools for the target audience and have been shown to attract 34% more clicks than an impersonal link.
+They are what is called branded links and have the brand as the main element of that link.
+From a marketing point of view, they are compelling tools for the target audience and have been shown to attract 34% more clicks than an impersonal link.

-Many services that generate short URLs such as Bit.ly offer you the possibility to generate links with your own brand instead of the standard ones they already provide.
+Many services that generate short URLs such as Bit.ly offer you the possibility to create links with your brand instead of the standard ones they already provide.
 These are some examples:

 - The well-known ESPN chain uses es.pn

 In the case of ESPN a standard link with Bit.ly would be bit.ly/DSZOh68 while if the platform generates the same link with its brand, it would be es.pn/SummerSeason